dtaylo95/A-Computational-Approach-to-CRISPR-Reagent-Design/README.md

 # A Computational Approach to CRISPR Reagent Design

-This repository contains code and resources for "A Computational Approach to CRISPR Reagent Design" module of the Developmental Genetics undergraduate lab course at Johns Hopkins University.
+This repository contains code and resources for "A Computational Approach to CRISPR Reagent Design" module of the Developmental Genetics undergraduate lab course at Johns Hopkins University (`AS.020.340`).
 It has been updated here to serve as a standalone resources for anyone interested in creating CRISPR reagents via Python.

 These notebooks were developed jointly by [Dylan Taylor](https://dtaylo95.github.io/) and [Sara Carioscia](https://scarioscia.github.io/) as part of their Instructional Enhancement Grant from the [Johns Hopkins Center for Teaching Excellence and Innovation](https://ctei.jhu.edu/programs-and-services/instructional-enhancement-grant-program).